-The sweetcorn varieties of Zea mays will grow here in a warm summer.
-This year they produced fine small cobs, tasty roasted or grilled with herbs and oil.
+The sweetcorn varieties of Zea mays are grown here among the vegetables.
+They produced fine small cobs, tasty roasted or grilled with herbs and oil.
 Maize is a grass family member that holds its male and female organs at different points on a plant, not in the same floral structure.
 We tried proso millet once, which just about flowered, and rice, which came to little.
 Further information will be given at Garden/Cereals.

 Sources and management

 Potato varieties usually come from the Institute’s collections.
 Peas, beans and the leaf vegetables are from standard suppliers.
 Staff at the Institute sometimes donate specialities – this year we had giant sunflower, sweet corn, two types of pumpkin and a water melon from a member of the horticulture staff, Jim Wilde.
 In 2017, Jim planted various maize, including a giant, squashes and pumpkins.